zowpro/my-app/README.md

 ## Structure of reflexion

-1- Verify LocalStorage isn't empty + Recognize compressed/decompressed Data from LocalStorage.
+1- Verify LocalStorage isn't empty + Recognize compressed/decompressed Data from LocalStorage.<br/>
-2- Load Data from LocalStorage and display it while load Data from server.
+2- Load Data from LocalStorage and display it while load Data from server.<br/>
 3- Fetch Data loaded from LocalStorage and store it in a Global Redux Store.
 4- When the Data is fully loaded from server, store it in Global Redux, compress it and save it in LocalStorage.
 5- If LocalStorage is out of space, delete first big size item comparing to new item and store it.